jeremyblow/depthid/readme.md

 In this example we will be creating a script which moves the camera 3 steps forward 100 times, capturing an image after each movement.
 After this is complete, we will reset the camera back to its original position.
-If you intend on following along with your own equipment, please be sure to set your environment up as indicated in the **Setup & Requirements** section at the end of this document.
+If you intend on following along with your own equipment, please be sure to first set your environment up as indicated in the **Setup & Requirements** section at the end of this document.

 To get started, create a Python script with your movement/image capture procedure.
 For this example,